Homemade beauty treatments that actually work

 2) Massage into a clean and wet face, rubbing in a circular motion.

 3) Leave for 10–15 minutes, then remove using a warm, damp cloth.

 For best results, use every day for a week.

 Avocado and Pineapple Face Mask

-Cleanse your skin by applying ½ teaspoon of raw cider vinegar to a cotton pad, and rub gently over the face.
-Avoid the eye and lip area, and if you have sensitive skin, dilute the vinegar with water first (note that redness and a tingly feeling is common with this step).
+1) Cleanse your skin by applying ½ tsp of raw cider vinegar to a cotton wool pad, and rub gently over the face.
+Avoid the eye and lip area, and if you have sensitive skin, dilute the vinegar with water first (note: redness and a tingly feeling is common with this step).

-Apply the mask to the face with a cotton pad or fingers, and leave for 10 minutes.
-Remove most of the mask leaving just a thin layer, and boil some water on the hob.
-Whilst it is heating up, massage your face in small circles using your fingers.
+4) Apply the mask to your face with a cotton wool pad or fingers, and leave for 10 minutes.
+Remove most of the mask, leaving just a thin layer, and boil some water on the hob.
+While it's heating up, massage your face in small circles using your fingers.

-Once the water is boiling, remove it from the heat and hold your face over the steam (careful not to get too close!), using a towel over your head like a tent to trap the steam and create a mini facial sauna.
-Enjoy for three minutes, and then remove the excess with warm water.
+5) Once the water has boiled, remove it from the heat and hold your face over the steam (careful not to get too close!), using a towel over your head like a tent to trap the steam and create a mini facial sauna.

 Yoghurt, Orange and Lemon Moisturiser

 Costs: £0.50* | Time taken: 5 minutes